 Be impressed by the sleek, modern entrance to The Hotel Zags on Clay and 5th.

 8. Visit some of Portland's best restaurants at the West End.

 One of Portland's best kept secrets is the flourishing restaurant scene along 12th Avenue in downtown's West End.

 Portland is a renowned foodie town that attracts world-class chefs.
 Not only is the food superb, but the restaurants are gorgeous.
-Some of the best restaurants along 12th Avenue in Downtown Portland are Bistro Agnes (pictured), Tasty N Alder, and Bamboo Sushi.
+Some of the best restaurants along or near 12th Avenue in Downtown Portland are Bamboo Sushi and Dolly Olive (mediterranean) and Grassa (italian).

 9. See live musical performances at concert halls in Downtown Portland.